Beautiful (DJ Khaled song)

-"Beautiful" is a song by American producer DJ Khaled from his thirteenth studio album God Did (2022).
-It features American rapper Future and American singer SZA, and was produced by Khaled, TM88 and KXVI.
+"Beautiful" is a song by American record producer DJ Khaled featuring American rapper Future and American singer SZA from the former's thirteenth studio album God Did (2022).
+It was written by the artists alongside TM88, who produced it with KXVI and Khaled.

 Critical reception

-The song was met with generally negative reviews.
+The song was met with generally mixed reviews.
 AllMusic's Andy Kellman commented it "verges on dreary with SZA outclassing duet partner Future.
 (SZA's "I took a flight for the Patek/You said, 'Bae, you're so dramatic' -- I guess" qualifies as the most ridiculous lyric on a Khaled LP.)"
 Paul Attard of Slant Magazine considered it among the collaborations on God Did that came off as "cloyingly artificial", writing, "Future and SZA add little passion to the frigid 'Beautiful'".
 Similarly, Robert Blair of HotNewHipHop wrote, "Pluto's team up with SZA on 'Beautiful' feels disjointed and inherently spliced together."
 Dani Blum of Pitchfork wrote, "SZA gets confined to the chorus on 'Beautiful,' when she could've added zest to Future's croaky raps about eating shrooms and burning sage."

 A few critics gave positive reviews.
 Mosi Reeves of Rolling Stone wrote, "Fans continue to debate whether Future is still an artistic force or a complacent superstar in decline, but his pairing with SZA on 'Beautiful' generates a few sparks."
 HipHopDX's Ben Brutocao wrote that it "finds Future at his most compelling and likable, with two excellent verses separated by a grand chorus from SZA."